victorzhunjie/ice-breaker-flip/README.md

 # IceBreakerFlip

-**IceBreakerFlip** is an interactive web application designed to help break the ice in social settings by using a card-flipping mechanic.
-The app allows users to select a category, flip through question cards, and initiate conversations effortlessly.
-It supports multiple languages, including English, Chinese, and Romanized Chinese, offering a fun way to get to know others.
+**IceBreakerFlip** is an interactive web app designed to break the ice and spark conversations in social settings.
+With a smooth card-flipping interface and multilingual support, it offers a fun and effortless way to get to know others—whether you're meeting friends, new coworkers, or going on a date.

-## Features
+## 🌟 Features

-- **Interactive Card Flip**: Users can flip a card to reveal a question, which helps initiate conversations.
-- **Language Support**: Switch between **English**, **Chinese (中文)**, and **Romanized Chinese (拼音)** for better accessibility and language practice.
-- **Theme Toggle**: Switch between light and dark modes for a personalized experience.
-- **Adult Mode**: Option to reveal adult-themed questions for mature audiences.
+- **🃏 Interactive Card Flip**
+  Flip through cards to reveal conversation-starting questions.

+- **🌐 Multilingual Support**
+  Toggle between:
+  - English
+  - 中文 (Chinese)
+  - English + 中文
+  - English + 中文 + 拼音 (Romanized Chinese)

+- **🎭 Adult Mode**
+  Unlock an “Adult” category with more mature, playful questions.

+- **🌓 Theme Toggle**
+  Choose between Light 🌞 and Dark 🌙 themes for your comfort.

+- **📱 Responsive Design**
-- **Responsive Design**: Optimized for mobile and desktop views.
+  Fully optimized for both mobile and desktop experiences.

+- **🔊 Sound Effects**
+  Optional flip sound for extra tactile feedback.

+- **🔁 Loop-Back Mode**
+  Instead of one random question, cycle through all questions in a chosen category.

+- **🔁 Select Categories**
+  Select categories that you want to display.

+### ✅ Currently Implemented

+- Category selection with various question sets
+- Card flip animation (front = category, back = question)
+- Language toggle with multiple options
+- Adult mode toggle
+- Flip sound (with on/off toggle)
+- Light/Dark mode switch
+- Loop-back mode for continuous card browsing
+- Categories Selection

-## Installation
+## 🚀 Getting Started

-To run the app locally, follow these steps:
+To run the app locally:

 1. Clone the repository:
    ```bash
    git clone https://github.com/victorzhunjie/ice-breaker-flip.git